wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="Example of a Trickle ICE request and response"}

-### ICE Restarts
+### ICE Restarts {#ice-restarts}

 As defined in {{!RFC8839}}, when an ICE restart occurs, a new SDP offer/answer exchange is triggered.
 However, as WHIP does not support renegotiation of non-ICE related SDP information, a WHIP client will not send a new offer when an ICE restart occurs.
-Instead, the WHIP client and WHIP session will only exchange the relevant ICE information via an HTTP PATCH request as defined in section 4.1.1 and MUST assume that the previously negotiated non-ICE related SDP information still apply after the ICE restart.
+Instead, the WHIP client and WHIP session will only exchange the relevant ICE information via an HTTP PATCH request as defined in {{http-patch-usage}}  and MUST assume that the previously negotiated non-ICE related SDP information still apply after the ICE restart.

 When performing an ICE restart, the WHIP client MUST include the updated "ice-pwd" and "ice-ufrag" in the SDP fragment of the HTTP PATCH request body as well as the new set of gathered ICE candidates as defined in {{!RFC8840}}.
 Similar what is defined in section 4.1.2, as per {{!RFC8829}} only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policiy is being used, the SDP fragment will contain only the fist m-line of the bundle group.